BOARD DISCIPLINE: Has your board been naughty or nice this year?!

 Serving on a nonprofit board of directors at condominium and homeowner associations isn't easy.
 Let's be clear: serving means to perform duties or services for (another person or an organization).
 While we could discuss the endless differences between statutory minimums vs. serving to surprise and delight, many volunteers do not have the ambition, energy, skill sets and/or time available to plan, execute and oversee the operations of communities with annual budgets ranging from hundreds of thousands to millions of dollars.
 For that reason, associations often hire a phalanx of third-party companies to assist with daily operations and special projects; however, a true, robust accountability system rests with the board of directors regardless of the resources invested in outside assistance.
 That accountability system can come under stain from a lack of volunteer compliance.

 What does a 'nice' Board look like?
-While most associations are subject to earlier laws (see this graphic), the relatively fresh Washington Uniform Common Interest Ownership Act (officially RCW 64.90; abbreviated WUCIOA) provides many clues.
+While most WA associations are subject to CIC statutes originally drafted over three decades ago, the relatively fresh Washington Uniform Common Interest Ownership Act (officially RCW 64.90; abbreviated WUCIOA) provides many clues.
 Lawmakers incorporated common-sense updates based on association practice over the past four decades into the WUCIOA.
 Here's a short list.

 Major updates in the WUCIOA all have a common theme: accountability and transparency.
 For example, regardless of your exact association procedures, do you ensure that all your business meetings have adequate notice including a detailed, intuitive agenda?
 Do you disseminate meeting materials prior to every meeting and ensure your owners can speak up about important topics?
 Do you make it easy for owners to vote?
 On the flip side, has your board adjusted rules "on the fly" without providing adequate notice to your owners?
 Does your board meet in secret to make decisions simply out of concern about what your owners might think if you discussed the same topic publicly?
 Has 2020 brought about any "fringe" decisions of dubious ethical and/or legal origin that your board simply hopes nobody will challenge?
 Does your board make decisions based on the needs of your owners and consistently follow all of the (somewhat complex) legally-binding requirements contained in your governing documents instead of decision-making based assumptions and/or expedience?
 Many of the aforementioned scenarios are a fast-track spiral southward on the Cheer-O-Meter scale!